353words/cpu_cache/README.md

 23
 ```

 Listing 6 shows how to run the test executable under the `perf` command.
-On line 01 we call `perf` telling it to collect cache misses events using the `-e cache-misses` flag.
-The rest of the argument to `perf` are the command to run.
-Since we run the test executable directory (and not via `go test`) we pass the flags to it using the `-test.` prefix.
+On line 01 you call `perf` telling it to collect cache misses events using the `-e cache-misses` flag.
+The rest of the argument to `perf` are the command to run and it's arguments.
+Since you run the test executable directly (and not via `go test`) you need to pass the flags to it with the `-test.` prefix.
 On lines 15 and 16 we see the amount of cache misses.
 I have two sets of CPUs on my machine, but we'll focus on the core ones.
 There were about 1.6 billion cache misses during the execution of the benchmark.

 ## Using a Slice